ggurov/rusefi/firmware/controllers/lua/generated/value_lookup_generated.md

 Set this so your vehicle speed signal is responsive, but not noisy.
 Larger value give smoother but slower response.

 ### vssToothCount
 Number of pulses output per revolution of the shaft where your VSS is mounted.
 For example, GM applications of the T56 output 17 pulses per revolution of the transmission output shaft.

+### vssGearRatio1
+Number of turns of your vehicle speed sensor per turn of the wheels.
+For example if your sensor is on the transmission output, enter your axle/differential ratio.
+If you are using a hub-mounted sensor, enter a value of 1.0.

+### vssFilterReciprocal1
+Set this so your vehicle speed signal is responsive, but not noisy.
+Larger value give smoother but slower response.

+### vssToothCount1
+Number of pulses output per revolution of the shaft where your VSS is mounted.
+For example, GM applications of the T56 output 17 pulses per revolution of the transmission output shaft.

+### vssGearRatio2
+Number of turns of your vehicle speed sensor per turn of the wheels.
+For example if your sensor is on the transmission output, enter your axle/differential ratio.
+If you are using a hub-mounted sensor, enter a value of 1.0.

+### vssFilterReciprocal2
+Set this so your vehicle speed signal is responsive, but not noisy.
+Larger value give smoother but slower response.

+### vssToothCount2
+Number of pulses output per revolution of the shaft where your VSS is mounted.
+For example, GM applications of the T56 output 17 pulses per revolution of the transmission output shaft.

+### vssGearRatio3
+Number of turns of your vehicle speed sensor per turn of the wheels.
+For example if your sensor is on the transmission output, enter your axle/differential ratio.
+If you are using a hub-mounted sensor, enter a value of 1.0.

+### vssFilterReciprocal3
+Set this so your vehicle speed signal is responsive, but not noisy.
+Larger value give smoother but slower response.

+### vssToothCount3
+Number of pulses output per revolution of the shaft where your VSS is mounted.
+For example, GM applications of the T56 output 17 pulses per revolution of the transmission output shaft.

+### vssGearRatio4
+Number of turns of your vehicle speed sensor per turn of the wheels.
+For example if your sensor is on the transmission output, enter your axle/differential ratio.
+If you are using a hub-mounted sensor, enter a value of 1.0.

+### vssFilterReciprocal4
+Set this so your vehicle speed signal is responsive, but not noisy.
+Larger value give smoother but slower response.

+### vssToothCount4
+Number of pulses output per revolution of the shaft where your VSS is mounted.
+For example, GM applications of the T56 output 17 pulses per revolution of the transmission output shaft.

 ### gapVvtTrackingLengthOverride